Joe Walsh (Illinois politician): Tenure

-Several days before being sworn into Congress, The New York Times criticized Walsh for his willingness to accept donations from political action committees and lobbyists.
+Several days before being sworn into Congress, Walsh was criticized by The New York Times for his willingness to accept donations from political action committees and lobbyists.
 After being sworn in, Walsh announced that consistent with his opposition to government-provided health care and the 2010 health care reform legislation, he would not accept congressional health care benefits.

 During his early months in Congress, he emerged as a vocal critic of the Democratic Party and President Obama's fiscal policies, and posted a YouTube video in which he accused President Obama of bankrupting the country.
 He also vowed, "I won't place one more dollar of debt upon the backs of my kids and grandkids unless we structurally reform the way this town [Washington, D.C.] spends money!"
 He became a frequent fixture on cable TV, advocating a "no compromise" approach to deficit reduction that rejects any tax increases on the wealthy.
 He consistently voted against raising the federal debt ceiling and authored a balanced budget amendment to the United States Constitution.
 Walsh has also said that President Obama was elected "because he pushed that magical button: a black man who was articulate, liberal, the whole white guilt, all of that."
 In his first six months in office, Walsh made over 30 appearances on television.

 During the election season, Walsh was asked what his approach to bipartisanship would be if elected.
-He replied it would "not be the time right now to extend your hand across the aisle."
+He replied it would "not be the time right now to extend your hand across the aisle".
 In September 2011, Walsh was among 19 members of Congress criticized for ethics violations in the Citizens for Responsibility and Ethics in Washington annual report.
 In November 2011, Walsh was videotaped meeting with his constituents, becoming visibly aggressive and swearing at a woman who questioned him about his comment that the marketplace and the banks were not responsible "for the mess we're in right now."
 He later apologized for being "too passionate".
 While in Congress, Walsh held 363 town hall meetings, more than any other member of Congress.